Note: This is not to say that piracy’s legal; far from it. However, I think it should be (at least certain types) for the following reasons. 😉

 Here’s the deal.
 There are three kinds of pirates.
 They are:

 - ‘Foreign’ Pirates: These pirates live in another country where the product is not available (e.g.: not sold in stores, or not available outside the U.S. and/or Canada, or U.K.).
 If they move to the place where it is available, they could use or buy it.

 - Poor Pirates: These people pirate because they cannot afford a particular product.
 If they somehow got money, (like by winning the lottery or by getting a steady income from a job), they would buy the product.

 - ‘For the Sake of It’ Pirates: As the name implies, these people pirate just because, even if they have the money to buy the product, or live in the proper place to use or buy it.

-We (me and Garf) are the first type, since we live in India.
+We (me and Garf) are the first type (and the second type since the price is huge when paying with rupees), since we live in India.
 In India, China, etc. there are many shameless pirates, but the majority of them are the first type.
 Here’s why.